DanielSpilchuk/SpotifyFocus/README.md

 # SpotifyFocus

 Current State of Application - Development

-User Level of Completion - Success on Local, Untested External Users

-Active Development - Lock Spotify Until Loaded, Change Only on Hotkey Program Device
+User Level of Completion - Success on Local, Untested External Users Active Development - Create Executable for Users to Run, Change Only on Hotkey Program Device

-TODO

-    Add documentation so they can get their own key.
-Make code pull key from config json file athat they can put in there.
-    That way they are only modifying the config.

-    Use server for access?

-    Add dev mode on code and create mock API response.
-When activated my code will pull API data out of json.

-THIS IS TO BE CHANGED DURING DEVELOPMENT
+This Document is to be Actively Changed During Development

-For Users
+For Users (Development Occuring for Executable Option)
-You can configure your system or your code editor to run a Python program when you press F7.
+    - You can configure your system or your code editor to run a Python program when you press F7.
 Here’s how to do it depending on your setup:
-    *can we avoid having users having to install python?

-Using Windows Batch Files
-    Create a batch file (run_python.bat):

-'
-@echo off
-python "C:\path\to\your_script.py"
-'

 Step 1: Create a Batch File

-    TODO: provide base template for a user to download

     Open Notepad (or any text editor).

     Paste the following code (replace "C:\path\to\your_script.py" with the actual path of your Python file):